onetcenter/web-services-samples/client-javascript/README.md

 `keyword_search.js` provides the JavaScript code used in `keyword_search.html`.

 `OnetWebService.js` is a utility class you may use in your own applications.
+This class, which is used by the keyword search example, uses the `fetch` API (in supported browsers) or `XMLHttpRequest` to connect to O\*NET Web Services.

 ## Running the example